Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-We found that trainee experiences with basic enhancement-based voice changers, even when imperfect, inform and inspire goal exploration.
+\textbf{\textit{Voice Modification.}} We found that trainee experiences with basic enhancement-based voice changers, even when imperfect, inform and inspire goal exploration.
 Voice changers provide a voice example grounded in the trainee's own voice, and, when set up correctly, voice changers provide trainees with feedback for goal exploration based on how others react to the voice.
 While enhancement-based voice changers have limitations of being difficult to use and producing unnatural and non-passing voices, newer retrieval-based-conversion voice changers \cite{w-okada_voice_changer, RVC_WebUI} have the potential to augment goal exploration through experiences with passing \cite{my_paper}.
 Goal exploration systems can use enhancement-based voice changers tied more directly to vocal parameters like pitch, resonance, and weight to develop approximate understandings of vocal parameters into concrete examples of how these parameters would sound when applied to the trainee's voice.
 Also, through grounding the example in the trainee's current voice at any time during the voice training journey, enhancement-based voice changers could provide a goal reevaluation tool as part of a goal exploration system.
-Newer retrieval-based conversion systems, while not as grounded, could let trainees effectively test goals as part of the goal exploration process.
+Newer retrieval-based conversion systems, while not as grounded, could let trainees effectively test goals as part of the goal exploration process, enable voice-merging for generating unique voices that combine desired features of multiple voices, and partially ground voice examples through merging them with a model trained on the trainee's voice.
+Finally, by layering enhancement-based voice changers based on percievable voice qualities \cite{permod_robin} on top of RVC voice changers, trainees and experts could fine-tune the goal to create completely new and unique voices that the trainee can form a sense of ownership over.